awmacpherson/SWIPs/SWIPs/swip-35.md

 chunk, they can report the loss by submitting a challenge analogously to a court case in which the insurers the defendants who are guilty until proven innocent.
 Similarly to a court procedure, public litigation on the blockchain should be a last resort when the rules have been abused despite the deterrents and positive incentives.
-The challenge takes the form of a transaction sent to the SWINDLE contract, in which the challenger presents evidence  implicating a particular node having made a promise to insure that particular chunk for a period that has not ended yet.
+The challenge takes the form of a transaction sent to the SWINDLE contract, in which the challenger presents evidence  implicating a particular node having made a promise to guarantee availability of that particular chunk for a period that has not ended yet.

 Any node is allowed to send a challenge for a chunk as long as they have evidence available to back the claim.
 The validity of the challenge as well as its refutation must be easily verifiable by the contract.
 The contract verifies challenge by checking the following conditions:
-1. *covered* -- The chunk in question is (implicitly) covered by the insurance.
+1. *covered* -- The chunk in question is (implicitly) covered (in scope for the guarantee).
-1. *authentic* -- The insurance was signed with the key the node registered with.
+1. *authentic* -- The guarantor (the key used to sign the guarantee) is the identity node registered with.
-2. *active* -- The expiry date of the insurance has not passed.
+3. *active* -- The expiry date of the guarantee has not passed.
-3. *funded* -- Sufficient funds are sent in the transaction[^13]
+4. *funded* -- Sufficient funds are sent in the transaction[^13].

 [^13]: in order to compensate the insurer for uploading the chunk in case of a refuted challenge.
 The payment sent with the transaction is to disincentivise frivolous litigation, i.e. bombarding the blockchain with bogus challenges and potentially causing a DoS attack.

 Upon succcessful challenge,   an event is logged by the contract to notify the accused of their obligation to refute.
 The challenge remains open for a fixed time period, the end of which is the deadline for refuting the challenge.
 Refutation itself consists of uploading the entire chunk.
-This (1) serves as 3rd party verifiable proof that they keep their promise as well as (2) makes the disputed data available to nodes that require it.
+This (1) serves as 3rd party verifiable proof that they keep their promise as well as (2) makes the disputed data available to the nodes that require it.
 Upon successful refutation,  the challenge is cleared from the blockchain state.
 While the stake of the accused node remains untouched, the cost of uploading the chunk must be borne by the challenger and is paid from the deposit.

-If the deadline passes without successful refutation of the challenge, then the charge is regarded as proven and the case enters into the en- forcement stage.
+If the deadline passes without successful refutation of the challenge, then the charge is regarded as proven and the case enters into the enforcement stage.
 Nodes that are proven guilty of losing a chunk must lose their stake.
 Enforcement is guaranteed to be successful by the fact that nodes' stakes are kept locked up (in the SWEAR contract).
-If, on litigation, it turns out that a chunk (that was covered) was lost, the deposit must be at least partly burned.[^4]
+If, on litigation, it turns out that a chunk (that was covered) was lost, the deposit must be at least partly burned[^4].

 [^4]: Note that this is necessary because, if penalties were paid out as compensation, it would provide an avenue of early exit for a registered node by "losing" bogus chunks that had been challenged on by colluding users.